Duquesne Dukes football: Conference championships

-FCS Playoffs results
+FCS playoff results

-The Dukes have made two appearances in the FCS Playoffs.
-Their combined record is 1–2.
+The Dukes have made three appearances in the FCS Playoffs.
+Their combined record is 1–3.

 Major bowl games

 The Dukes had some success before NCAA college football's alignment into divisions.
 Duquesne won the 1934 Festival of Palms Bowl and 1937 Orange Bowl.
 The Dukes turned down invitations from the Cotton Bowl, Sun Bowl, and Olympic Bowl in 1939.

 AP Poll appearances

 From 1933 to 1942, Duquesne was among the elite college football teams in the United States, garnering the sixth-highest winning percentage (71-22-2, .762) in the nation behind Alabama, Tennessee, Duke, Fordham and Notre Dame.
 In 1941, Duquesne finished the season undefeated and untied, earning a No. 8 Associated Press ranking while leading the nation in scoring defense, rushing defense and total defense.
 (Duquesne also led all of NCAA Division I football in scoring defense in 2002 and rushing defense, passing defense and total defense in 2005.)